 Pelvic floor exercise for men, also known as kegel exercise, can strengthen the pelvic floor muscles, which affect sexual function.

 Kegel exercise for men

 Kegel exercise isn’t just for women.
 Regular kegel exercise for men can help prevent erectile dysfunction and premature ejaculation.
 If you experience erectile dysfunction (ED) or premature ejaculation (PE) then kegels can be used in combination with medical treatments such as Viagra.
 It should be noted that positive effects from kegel exercise won’t happen immediately and, for severe cases of ED or PE, you should certainly consider medication as well.

 Locate your pelvic floor muscles

 Before you can exercise your pelvic floor muscles, you need to locate them.
-To being with you might want to practice sitting down or stand naked in front of a mirror.
+To begin with you might want to practice sitting down or stand naked in front of a mirror.
 (After a bit of practice you should be able to perform kegel exercises lying down too.)
 Relax the muscles of your thighs, buttock and abdomen.

 - Tighten and draw in the muscles around the anus, as though you were trying not to break wind.
 Then relax.
 Practice this a few times until you’re sure the right muscles are being exercised.
 Try not to squeeze your buttocks or contract your stomach muscles.